Repeating versus Nonrepeating Fast Radio Bursts: A Deep Learning Approach to Morphological Characterization: Analysis and Results

-Figure \ref{fig:conf-matrix and roc} also shows a receiver operating characteristic (ROC) curve for the test data set and the area under the curve is 0.9, demonstrating that the ConvNext model with $\gamma = -0.1$ has a reasonable ability to distinguish between repeating FRBs and apparently non-repeating FRBs based solely on the morphology contained in the supplied images.
+Figure \ref{fig:conf-matrix and roc} shows receiver operating characteristic (ROC) curve for the test data set and the area under the curve is 0.9, demonstrating that the ConvNext model with $\gamma = -0.1$ has a reasonable ability to distinguish between repeating FRBs and apparently non-repeating FRBs based solely on the morphology contained in the supplied images.
 As our deep learning CNN-based model was able to classify repeating and apparently non-repeating FRBs with good performance metrics, it suggests the existence of morphological variation in dynamic spectra between the two sub-subclasses of FRBs in \cattwo.
 This finding is consistent with the previous analyses \citep{Pleunis2021} on \cfrb \catone.

 Our \convnext model with $\gamma=-0.1$ can be useful in making predictions about FRB events before making follow-up observations, which should give some heuristic probability values for future \cfrb observations.
+As a demonstration, there were $6$ repeating FRBs in the test and validation dataset which were labeled as non-repeaters in CHIME/FRB \catone.
+The deep learning model predicted $4$ of them as repeaters which are shown in Figure \ref{fig:nr_cat_1_r_cat_2_true_pred}.

+Other bursts from these sources were observed and are labeled as repeaters in CHIME/FRB \cattwo.

+The remaining $2$ were predicted to be non-repeating which are shown in Figure \ref{fig: cat1_nr_cat2_r_false_pred}.
+Both of these events are broad-band in frequency and narrow in time suggesting that some repeating source starts off with a burst resembling to that of non-repeating in morphology.
+This advocates for morphology evolution study of repeating FRBs using deep learning tools.

 Figure \ref{fig: r as r} shows examples of known repeaters from the test data set that were predicted correctly by the best model (model with $\gamma=-0.1)$.
 These events consist of bursts that are narrow banded in frequency and broader in time.
 Figure \ref{fig: r as nr} shows FRBs from known repeating sources that are incorrectly predicted as non-repeating.
-These events are mostly band-edged or faint.
+These events are mostly band-edged, narrow in time and broad-band, and/or faint.

 Similarly, Figure \ref{fig:nr as nr} displays events from the test data set that were correctly classified as non-repeaters.
 These events are broad-band in frequency and narrow in time.
 Figure \ref{fig:nr as r} are the events misclassified as repeaters.
 Some of these events are faint, some are narrow in frequency, and some resemble the features of repeating FRBs, indicating potential repeating candidates.